anastasimars/ToDoList/README.md

 # ToDoList App

 This is a simple To Do List App that allows users to add, update, and delete tasks and subtasks.
-The app is built using Java, Spring Boot, Maven, and Swagger for documentation, and Spock for unit tests.
+The app is built using Java, Spring Boot, Maven, Swagger, Spock.
 The app uses a PostgreSQL database to store tasks and subtasks.

 Features